mvs-org/new-frontiers/Readme_upgrades.md

 ###### Pre-run to determine prefunds
 Certain accounts will need to be prefunded in order for this mechanism to work.
-By replaying the hyperpace chain without commiting to new-frontiers these accounts can be identified and bootstrapped with the new-frontires chainspec.
+By replaying the hyperpace chain without commiting to new-frontiers these accounts can be identified and bootstrapped with the new-frontiers chainspec.

 ###### Manage previous attack
 Funds that were taken on hyperspace must also be nulled on new-frontiers.

 ###### Match hyperspace genesis state on new-frontiers.
-    1. Timestamp
+Timestamp

 ###### Manual seal on new-frontiers
 Disable Aura and Grandpa finalization on new-frontier and temporary replace them with manual-seal consensus.